Juan Andres Sells 2,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 Wall Street Analyst Weigh In

-A number of research firms recently weighed in on MRNA.
-Morgan Stanley raised their price objective on Moderna from $205.00 to $217.00 and gave the company an “equal weight” rating in a research report on Tuesday, April 12th.
-Piper Sandler reduced their price objective on Moderna from $348.00 to $214.00 and set an “overweight” rating for the company in a research report on Tuesday, May 17th.
-Finally, SVB Leerink reduced their target price on Moderna from $80.00 to $70.00 and set an “underperform” rating for the company in a report on Tuesday, June 7th.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average price target of $228.00.
+Several equities research analysts recently weighed in on the stock.
+Morgan Stanley reduced their price target on shares of Moderna from $199.00 to $197.00 and set an “equal weight” rating on the stock in a research report on Thursday.
+Piper Sandler reduced their price target on shares of Moderna from $348.00 to $214.00 and set an “overweight” rating on the stock in a research report on Tuesday, May 17th.
+Finally, SVB Leerink boosted their price target on shares of Moderna from $70.00 to $77.00 and gave the stock an “underperform” rating in a research report on Monday, August 1st.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat, Moderna currently has an average rating of “Hold” and an average price target of $226.92.

 Moderna Company Profile